-The College of Engineering at Colorado State University has a world-class reputation, top-rated faculty, distinguished research programs, and an outstanding group of undergraduate and graduate students.
+The College of Engineering at Colorado State University has a world-class reputation, top-rated faculty, distinguished research programs, and outstanding undergraduate and graduate students.